harryd337/Autonomous_PiCar/README.md

 The model must predict two labels; speed and angle.
 These can be thought of as binary classification and linear regression problems, respectively.
 The nature of these prediction tasks is clearly very different; the speed prediction is effectively an object detection problem, whereas the angle prediction is simply predicting steering angle.
 Due to their differences, the predictions for each label are best represented by different loss functions.

-The model is therefore designed as a multi-output CNN with two branches resulting in two outputs.
+The model is therefore designed as a multi-task CNN with two branches resulting in two outputs.
 The output of one branch is the speed label prediction, with the loss computed as the binary cross-entropy, and the output of the second branch is the angle label prediction, with the loss computed as the MSE.

 Figure 2...